The permanent J-code for ITVISMA® is J3405, and goes into effect starting on July 1, 2026 for all sites of care.

 HFMSE has been confirmed for its validity and reliability as an SMA-specific assessment in numerous studies.3

 Independent research using anchor-based methods has identified minimal clinically important differences (MCIDs) of ~1.5 points for SMA type 2 and ~2.4 points for SMA type 3.
-These thresholds are based on historical and real-world data, and indicate that a 2-point change may be considered clinically meaningful for patients with SMA.5,6
+These thresholds are based on historical and real-world data and may indicate that a 2-point change is considered clinically meaningful for patients with SMA.5,||

 RULM score

-Secondary endpoint: change from baseline in RULM total score at end of Follow-Up Period 12
+Secondary endpoint: change from baseline in RULM total score at end of Follow-Up Period 12,¶

 As a secondary endpoint, patients aged 2 to <18 years old who received ITVISMA reported a numerically higher LS mean change of 2.44 points in Revised Upper Limb Module (RULM) total score from baseline to the end of Follow-Up Period 1, compared to 0.92 for the sham-control group—an LS mean difference of 1.52 points.
 The results didn't meet the criteria for statistical significance in the study.2